nubrandsta/ricepest-flask/DEPLOYMENT_GUIDE.md

 ## Troubleshooting

-### Migration to Railpack (Recommended)
+### Using Railpack (Current Setup)

-If you're experiencing persistent build issues with Nixpacks, consider migrating to Railpack:
+The project is now configured to use Railpack by default:

-**Benefits of Railpack:** <mcreference link="https://railpack.com/languages/python" index="0">0</mcreference>
+**Benefits of Current Setup:**
 - Automatic Python environment setup with proper pip integration
 - Built-in support for common Python packages (no manual system dependency management)
 - Faster builds with optimized caching
 - Better error messages and debugging information

-**Migration Steps:**
-1. Rename your current `railway.toml` to `railway-nixpacks-backup.toml`
-2. Rename `railway-railpack.toml` to `railway.toml`
+**Current Configuration:**
-3. Deploy using the new Railpack configuration
+1. `railway.toml` - Active Railpack configuration
-4. Remove old Nixpacks files if deployment succeeds
+2. `railpack.toml` - Railpack-specific settings
+3. Legacy Nixpacks files have been removed for simplicity

 ### Common Issues (Nixpacks Legacy)